Our family tradition is to take a Christmas Day hike. If that’s not your scene, there’s a range of activities open over the holiday.

-- Oakland Ice Center: Three open skate sessions on Tuesday the 24th.
-(My review of this venue.)
+- Oakland Ice Center: Three open skate sessions on the 24th.
+Check out Whitney’s review of this venue >

 - Six Flags Holiday in the Park is open in Vallejo from 11 am to 6 pm.
 Entertain the older cousins here!

-- High Scores Arcade is open for the day in both Alameda and Hayward.
+- High Scores Arcade is open in Alameda from 12:30 pm to 10 pm.

 - There’s always church!

 - San Francisco Botanical Garden hosts a Free Admission Day from 7:30 am to 4 pm.
 Run through the lush lawns, hide in the trees, or visit the spectacular Children’s Garden.
 Don’t forget to visit the nearby Entwined light show at night.

 - The San Francisco Zoo is open 365 days each year including Christmas from 10 am to 4 pm.
 [More fun stuff to see and do for Christmas in San Francisco >]